 Key times: June-November (for humpback whale migration); May-August (for dwarf minke whales).

-Where to stay: BIG4 Point Vernon Holiday Park in Hervey Bay; or one of three BIG4 parks in the Whitsundays region; or BIG4 Ingenia Holidays Cairns Coconut Resort and BIG4 Cairns Crystal Cascades Holiday Park in Cairns.
+Where to stay: BIG4 Hervey Bay, Ingenia Hervey Bay, Tasman - Fraser Coast or Tasman - Torquay Palms in Hervey Bay region; or one of the BIG4 parks in the Whitsundays region; or BIG4 Ingenia Holidays Cairns Coconut Resort or Tasman - Cairns Cool Waters in Cairns.

 Stand on Logan’s Beach in Warrnambool where the southern right whales calve in the nursery close to shore.
 They stay here for several weeks, helping their babies build strength for the long journey back to sub-Antarctic waters.